Calibrate the joints with Arduino IDE

 5. Center of mass

-Try to understand how the robot keeps balance even during walking.
+Try to understand how the robot keeps its balance even during walking.
 If you add new components to the robot, distribute its weight symmetrically about the spine.
 You may also need to slide the battery holder back and forth to find the best balance spot.
-Because the battery is heavier in the front, you can insert it in a reversed direction to shift the center of mass more toward the back.
+Because the battery is heavier at the front, you can insert it in the opposite direction to shift the center of mass farther back.

-You may need to recalibrate if there's a change to the center of mass.
+You may need to recalibrate if the center of mass changes.

-Please do not force the robot to add heavy objects, which may cause the servos to sweep or get stuck.
+Please do not force the robot to lift heavy objects, as this may cause the servos to sweep or get stuck.

 Last updated